Nazi human experimentation: Other experiments

 Child victims of Nazi experimentation show incisions where axillary lymph nodes had been surgically removed after they were deliberately infected with tuberculosis at Neuengamme concentration camp.
 They were later murdered.

 In mid-1942 in Baranowicze, occupied Poland, head injury experiments were conducted in a small building behind the private home occupied by a known Nazi SD Security Service officer, in which "a young boy of eleven or twelve [was] strapped to a chair so he could not move.
 Above him was a mechanized hammer that every few seconds came down upon his head."
 The boy was driven insane from the torture.
 Inmates were also subjected to various diseases which were given in the form of injections.
 At the German concentration camps of Sachsenhausen, Dachau, Natzweiler, Buchenwald, and Neuengamme, scientists tested immunization compounds and serums for the prevention and treatment of contagious diseases, including malaria, typhus, tuberculosis, typhoid fever, yellow fever, and infectious hepatitis.

 From about February 1942 to about April 1945, malaria experiments were performed on over 1,200 inmates in Dachau concentration camp.
 Healthy inmates had their hands and arms confined in cages filled with malaria mosquitoes.
 Upon contracting the disease, they were treated with synthetic drugs, at doses ranging from high to lethal.
 More than half died as a result.
 Other inmates were left with permanent disabilities.
-In an affidavit, presented at the Doctors' Trial, Oswald Pohl called the Dachau malaria experiment's the "largest experiment" and reported it as the cause for his protest to Heinrich Himmler against such experiments because "Schilling continually asked for prisoners."
+In an affidavit, presented at the Doctors' Trial, Oswald Pohl called the Dachau malaria experiments the "largest experiment" and reported it as the cause for his protest to Heinrich Himmler against such experiments because "Schilling continually asked for prisoners."
 From June 1943 until January 1945 at the concentration camps, Sachsenhausen and Natzweiler, experimentation with 'epidemic jaundice' (i.e. viral hepatitis) was conducted.
 Test subjects were injected with the disease in order to discover new inoculations for the condition.
 These tests were conducted for the benefit of the German Armed Forces.
 Most died in the experiments, whilst others survived, experiencing great pain and suffering.